 Don’t restrict yourself to hotels

-It can be much more cost-effective to use a site like Airbnb to book accommodation rather than staying in a hotel.
-For example, when we checked we found a week for two people in a one-bed annexe in popular UK holiday destination Polzeath, Cornwall, from 4-11 July this year for £566 on Airbnb.
-In contrast, the cheapest hotel we could find in this location based on the same dates on Booking.com cost £1,010 for two people (with breakfast included) – almost double the cost of the Airbnb accommodation.
+It can sometimes (but not always) be more cost-effective to use a site like Airbnb to book accommodation rather than staying in a hotel.
+For example, when we checked we found a week for two people in a one-bed holiday lodge in popular UK holiday destination Polzeath, Cornwall, from 13-20 November this year for £248 on Airbnb.
+In contrast, the cheapest hotel we could find in this location based on the same dates on Booking.com cost £1,225 for two people (with breakfast included) – almost five times the cost of the Airbnb accommodation.
+However, Booking.com did suggest hotels a few miles away from Polzeath too, costing from £353 for the week for a room for two people.

 Book holidays during school term time

 Many tour operators massively ramp up their prices during school holidays, so if you’re able to book your holiday during term time, this can help keep costs right down.
-For example, when we looked, a one-week break for two adults at the Center Parcs Whinfell Forest site in Cumbria cost from £688 if you booked to go from 12-19 June, but this would rocket to £908 if you booked a week from 31 July to 7 August – a difference of more than £200.
+For example, when we looked, a three-night break for two adults at the Center Parcs Whinfell Forest site in Cumbria costs from £379 if you booked to go from 28-31 January 2022, but this would rocket to £649 if you booked your break from 20-23 December this year – a difference of more than £300.
 You can find out when schools in your local area are on holidays using the Gov.uk school term holiday dates tool.

 Take as little luggage as possible